 APES Math Info

 This is the basic information you need about APES math on the AP® Exam.
+(Updated July 2019 to reflect the new APES Calculator policy and the APES exam changes)

 - Pre-Algebraic Word Problems.
 Many students don’t know how to apply math to life problems.
 Even kids who are in higher level math (like pre-calculus) still struggle with these word problems.
 The biggest hurdle is often setting up the problem.